11 Top-Rated Tourist Attractions in Halifax

 1 Halifax Citadel National Historic Site

 Halifax Citadel National Historic Site, which was built in 1856, stands above the city's downtown.
-It never actually saw battle, but is an excellent example of a 19th-century British fort.
-During summer months, interpreters wear red British uniforms.
+It never actually saw battle but is an excellent example of a 19th-century British fort.
+In the summer, interpreters wear red British uniforms, and interact with visitors to show what life was like here for the 78th Highlanders and the 3rd Brigade Royal Artillery and their families.
+Kids love Citadel Adventures, where they can try using the drums, march in a drill, and spy on the enemy.
+After dark, tours relate some of the Citadel's several ghost legends.

-A road cuts up the hillside to the fortress, and viewpoints have excellent views of the city, the harbor, Dartmouth, little Georges Island, and the Angus L Macdonald bridge.
+A road cuts up the hillside to the fortress, with stops for excellent views of the city, the harbor, Dartmouth, little Georges Island, and the Angus L. Macdonald Bridge.
 The Old Town Clock, which has become the symbol of Halifax, also sits on the hillside.
 Prince Edward originally commissioned it in 1803.
-It has four clock-faces and chimes and is an enduring memorial to the punctuality of a strict disciplinarian.
+It has four clockfaces and chimes and is an enduring memorial to the punctuality of a strict disciplinarian.

 Address: 5425 Sackville Street, Halifax

-Much of the downtown waterfront in Halifax has a boardwalk along its length where heritage vessels, small sail boats, tugs, and ferries come and go.
+Much of the downtown waterfront in Halifax has a boardwalk along its length, where heritage vessels, small sail boats, tugs, and ferries come and go.
 The "Historic Properties" area has been refurbished as an attractive pedestrian precinct of 19th-century stone warehouses and old wharf buildings, now serving as bright shops, artists' studios, and restaurants with terraces overlooking the harbor.
 The roads are closed to normal traffic.
 The square between two warehouses has been roofed over to make an equally attractive mall.
-From the docks, harbor sightseeing cruises regularly depart on a range of sailing ships and motor vessels.
+During the day there are boats to tour, shops to browse, and restaurants serving fresh seafood; on a summer night the harbor becomes a romantic place to stroll, with outdoor cafes and lively maritime music in the air.

 3 Pier 21 National Historic Site